Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

-Acceptance interrupts aggravation, putting an end to that ugly stress that churns in our stomachs and gives us headaches.
-Acceptance recognizes hurt, sadness, disappointment and then moves on.
-This is not an “I don’t care,” it is “I care but will not spend effort worrying about what I cannot change.”
+Acceptance interrupts aggravation, putting an end to that ugly stress churning in our stomachs and giving us headaches.
+Acceptance recognizes hurt, sadness, and disappointment as realities and then moves on.
+Acceptance is not an “I don’t care,” it is “I care but will not spend effort worrying about what I cannot change.”

 Acceptance relaxes our muscles, quiets our fears, allows for joy, and celebrates hope.
 The battle in our minds is where we win or lose serenity.

 NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.